kpasad/Advanced-Lane-Finding/README.md

 It is interesting to note that the `objpoints` do not have a unit, whereas `imgpoints` are measured in pixels.
 This is OK since the measurement of calibration and distortion matrices depend on relative distance between the pixels rather than any absolute scale.

-###Pipeline (single images)

-Once the calibration and the distortion matrix is found, it does not need to be recalculated for the same camera.
-We store it in pickle file in the calbrate.py file.
 As an example, we reload the stored matrix and apply it to one of the test images.
 An example of realistic scanerio on which distortion is applied is the image below.

 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+Once the calibration and the distortion matrix is found, it does not need to be recalculated for the same camera.
+We store it in pickle file from the calbrate.py file.

+### Image Preprocessing Pipeline (single images)

 Lane identification is preceded by image pre-processing who purpose it to remove the information elements that are not essential to or detrimental to accurate lane finding.
 This pre-processing occurs as a series of steps:

 1. Gaussian blurring